adityabandaru4/USA-Accidents-severity-Predicition-using-GCP/README.md

 <br>

 ##### Preprocessing Phase
-- We dig and explore for all the null values and missing values like ‘Number’, ‘End_Lng’, ‘End_Lat’ columns in the dataset.
 - We will find and remove all the outliers in the dataset by looking all the columns and finding the values that are very different from the rest of them.
 - We will look for various features to find the most relevant ones to use them for predictions like ‘Weather_Timestamp’, ‘Severity’ , etc., from the dataset.
 - We will learn what are the columns that are least significant like ‘End_Lng’ and ‘End_Lat’ columns in the dataset and remove them.